Ada-Developers-Academy/core-unit-2/api-10-many-to-many/genre-many-to-many.md

 ##### !end-hint
 ##### !explanation

-a| We can D.R.Y. our `Genre` routes by reusing our helper functions in `route_utilities.py` b| We cannot reuse the `Book` and `Author` route functions, their business logic is too specific to the kinds of data they operate on. c| We make it easier to find and understand code that works with specific models by packaging those functions as part of the model class. d| A file being shorter is not a metric of quality all on it's own.
-If something is very short but very hard to understand, it is often less valuable than something which is a bit longer but easier to maintain. e| Our route functions being very focused and single purpose is valuable for reducing the number of places where we could have bugs and making our code easier to understand.
+1. We can D.R.Y. our `Genre` routes by reusing our helper functions in `route_utilities.py`.

+2. We cannot reuse the `Book` and `Author` route functions, their business logic is too specific to the kinds of data they operate on.

+3. We make it easier to find and understand code that works with specific models by packaging those functions as part of the model class.

+4. A file being shorter is not a metric of quality all on it's own.
+If something is very short but very hard to understand, it is often less valuable than something which is a bit longer but easier to maintain.

+5. Our route functions being very focused and single purpose is valuable for reducing the number of places where we could have bugs and making our code easier to understand.

 ##### !end-explanation
 ### !end-challenge